Product features vs benefits: Which ones are better? And what about bullets?

 Header and Footer Concept Designs

-"Use our most popular header and footer designs or build off created concepts to create award-winning designs."
+"Use our most popular header and footer designs or build off our created concepts for the best designs."

 Step 4: Add The Problem to Each Benefit

 Back to the feature, "Designed WordPress articles."
-The problem doesn't have to come first, but an example problem could read:
+The problem doesn't have to come before the benefit.
+An example problem could read:

 Feature vs Benefit Example: